 Do you think you may be eligible for WIC?
 Read here about WIC services and eligibility.

 Choosing foods When you speak with a WIC educator, you can talk together about nutrition, children and healthy food.
 You will learn which foods are “WIC foods.”
 Then you can decide which WIC foods you want to buy each month.

 Different foods for different people A toddler and a pregnant woman need different types of food and different amounts.
 Which foods can you buy with your WIC Card?
 What amount of each food can you buy?
 This will depend on whether you are pregnant, have just delivered, are breastfeeding, or have an infant, toddler or child.

 Special cases If you or your child can not tolerate dairy foods such as milk and cheese, you and the WIC educator can choose other healthy foods.
 If you or your child has a food allergy or another medical concern, a WIC nutritionist can help you choose the best foods for you.

 Some of the WIC foods The WIC foods you can buy may include:

 • Whole grains (100% wheat bread, tortillas, brown rice, oats)

 Best food for babies Breastmilk is the best food for babies.
 It’s all you need for your young baby.
 Breastmilk is also very healthy for toddlers and children.

-More food for breastfeeding mothers and their babies If you are a breastfeeding mother, you can buy more food with your checks than a woman who doesn’t breastfeed.
+More food for breastfeeding mothers and their babies If you are a breastfeeding mother, you can buy more food with your WIC Card than a woman who doesn’t breastfeed.
 If you don’t receive formula from WIC, and your baby has turned 6 months old, you can buy more baby food with your WIC food checks than a parent who does receive formula.

 Other WIC foods for babies Other foods you can buy may include: